5 Big Takeaways From Our 6-Month Straw Test

 We continue learning about using our glass straws in bars and restaurants.
 For example, we learned that in busy settings, having fewer colors of straws is easier for servers.
 Though some loved having a selection, most just picked a couple of go-to colors to keep things simple.

-We’ve branched out into events now, including weddings and conferences.
-At about $1 each, our glass straws make great gifts for event attendees.
-We're adding custom-print or plain cloth bags for guests to use when they take their straw home.
+We’ve branched out into events, including weddings and conferences.
+Our glass straws make great gifts for event attendees.

 We’re listening, learning, and making glass straws available at an affordable price for a range of situations.